President of Germany: Weimar Republic

-Friedrich Ebert (SPD) served as Germany's first president, followed by Paul von Hindenburg.
-The office effectively came to an end upon Hindenburg's death in 1934 and its powers merged with those of the chancellor.
-Adolf Hitler now ruled Germany as "Führer und Reichskanzler", combining his previous positions in party and government.
-However, he did officially become president; the office was not abolished (though the constitutionally mandated presidential elections every seven years did not take place in the Nazi era) and briefly revived at the end of the Second World War when Hitler appointed Grand Admiral Karl Dönitz as his successor as "President of Germany".
+Friedrich Ebert served as Germany's first president, followed by Paul von Hindenburg.
+The office effectively came to an end upon Hindenburg's death in 1934 when its powers were merged with those of the chancellor.
+Adolf Hitler ruled Germany as "Führer und Reichskanzler", combining his previous positions in the party and government.
+However, he did officially become president; the office was not abolished (though the constitutionally mandated presidential elections every seven years did not take place in the Nazi era) and briefly revived at the end of World War II when Hitler appointed Grand Admiral Karl Dönitz as his successor as "President of Germany".
 Dönitz agreed to the surrender to the Allies and was arrested a few days later.

-The Weimar Constitution created a semi-presidential system in which power was divided between the president, a cabinet and a parliament.
-The president enjoyed far greater power than the current president and had an active political role, rather than a largely ceremonial one.
-The influence of the president also increased greatly as a result of the instability of the Weimar period.
-The president had authority to appoint the chancellor and could dismiss the entire cabinet at any time.
-However, it was also necessary for the cabinet to enjoy the confidence of the Reichstag (parliament) because it could be removed by a vote of no confidence.
+The Weimar Constitution created a semi-presidential system in which power was divided between the president, a cabinet, and a parliament.
+The president enjoyed far greater power than the current president and had an active political role rather than a largely ceremonial one.
+The influence of the president increased greatly as a result of the instability of the Weimar period.
+The president appointed the chancellor and, at his recommendation, appointed and dismissed members of the cabinet as well.
+It was also necessary for the cabinet to have the confidence of the Reichstag (parliament) because it could be removed by a vote of no confidence.
 All bills had to receive the signature of the president to become law and, although he did not have an absolute veto on legislation, he could insist that a law be submitted for the approval of voters in a referendum.
-The president also had authority to dissolve the Reichstag, conduct foreign affairs, and command the armed forces.
-Article 48 of the constitution also provided the president sweeping powers in case of a crisis.
-If there was a threat to "public order and security" he could legislate by decree and suspend civil rights.
+The president had the authority to dissolve the Reichstag, conduct foreign affairs, and had command the armed forces.
+Article 48 of the constitution provided the president sweeping powers in the event of a crisis.
+If there was a threat to "public order and security", he could, with the co-signature of the chancellor (per article 50), suspend civil rights and legislate by decree.